-The below table summarises the roles of the each of the Board Sub-Committees and how these Committees link into the Board as at year-end 2023:
+The below table summarises the roles of the each of the Board Sub-Committees and how these Committees link into the Board as at year-end 2024:

 Board/Committee Role Links into Board Risk and Compliance Committee The Committee's principal role is to assist the Board in articulating and developing its risk management strategy and oversight of compliance-related matters and risk across the Company, including the oversight of current risk exposures and risk strategy, development and monitoring the effectiveness of the risk management framework including risk appetite, risk policies, key process and controls and aid the promotion of a risk awareness and compliance culture throughout the Company.
 The Risk and Compliance Committee meets at least on a quarterly basis.
 The Chair of the Risk and Compliance Committee reports to the Board regularly on the Committee's activities.
-Audit Committee The Audit Committee's principal role is to monitor the integrity of the Company's financial statements and the effectiveness of the systems of internal controls and to monitor the effectiveness, performance, independence, and objectivity of the internal and external auditors.
-The Audit Committee meets at least on a quarterly basis.
+Audit Committee The Audit Committee's principal role is to monitor the integrity of the Company's financial statements and the effectiveness of the systems of internal controls, to assess and monitor auditor independence, objectivity and the effectiveness of the audit process, and to liaise with the external auditor particularly in relation to its audit findings The Audit Committee meets at least on a quarterly basis.
 The Chair of the Audit Committee reports to the Board regularly on the Committee's activities.
 Nomination and Remuneration Committee The Committee's principal role is to assist the Board in ensuring that the Board and Executive team retain an appropriate structure, size, and balance of skills to support the objectives and values of the Company.
 This includes ensuring that an adequate succession plan is in place for Executive Directors, Non-Executive Directors, and Senior Managers.
-The Committee is responsible for nominating for the approval of the Board, any proposed appointments of PCFs, Directors and Committee members.
-The Committee is also responsible for reviewing the Remuneration Policy annually for Board approval, as well as the remuneration levels and remuneration structure of all executives and senior managers in line with the Remuneration Policy.
+The Committee is responsible for nominating for the approval of the Board, any proposed appointments of pre-approval controlled function-holders (PCFs), Directors and Committee members.
+The Committee is also responsible for reviewing the Remuneration Policy annually for Board approval, as well as the remuneration levels and remuneration structure of all Executive Directors in line with the Remuneration Policy.
 The Nomination and Remuneration Committee meets at least two times per year.
 The Chair of the Nomination and Remuneration Committee reports to the Board regularly on the Committee's activities.